meneses-url/Practicing-Git-and-GitHub/README.md

 # Practicing-Git-and-GitHub
-My first steps on Git and GitHub following a Platzi curse
+My first steps on Git and GitHub following a Platzi course